When to Seek Medical Care

-Call the doctor if bruising occurs easily or for no apparent reason.
+- Call the doctor if bruises occur easily or if bruises appear for no reason.

 three or four weeks.